Mohsin Khan, PhD

 Dr Khan is an Assistant Professor at Center for Metabolic Disease Research, Lewis Katz School of Medicine, Temple University.
 He did his PhD from Center for Excellence in Molecular Biology (CEMB) University of the Punjab, Pakistan.
 His research work determined a critical role for aging on stem cell function and ability to repair the heart after myocardial injury.

-Vagner graduated in Biology (Genetics), has a master's degree in Medical Sciences and Ph.D. in Cardiology at the School of Medicine, University of São Paulo, Brazil.
-He joined the lab in June 2019 as a Postdoctoral Fellow after receiving postdoctoral training at the University of Coimbra, Portugal.
-His main scientific interest is to understand the involvement of non-coding RNAs (focus on microRNAs) in heart diseases and to translate the knowledge into novel diagnostic and therapeutic tools for cardiovascular diseases.
+Vagner joined the lab in June 2019 as a Postdoctoral Fellow after receiving postdoctoral training at the University of Coimbra, Portugal.
+He did his Master's and Ph.D. at the School of Medicine, University of São Paulo, Brazil.
+His main scientific interest is to understand the involvement of RNAs in heart diseases and to translate this knowledge into novel diagnostic and therapeutic tools for cardiovascular diseases.
 His long-term goal is to pursue a career in science as a PI.

-Clare is an honors undergraduate student at Temple University.
-She is majoring in biochemistry while working in Temple Hospital’s emergency department.
-Clare joined the lab in January 2019 through the university’s Undergraduate Research Program and has since been involved in various projects.
-She hopes to one day become a physician.
+Bella Brosious is an undergraduate student at Temple University.
+She is majoring in Biology on a pre-med track.
+Bella joined the lab in January 2021 through the university’s Undergraduate Research Program.
+Her future plans are to attend medical school and become a physician.